jrherr/2014-04-29-gwu/git/intermediate/02-developing.md

 how to use the `git show` command to retrieve a copy of a file from anywhere in our repository's history.

+* make some changes
+* view with git status and git diff
+* show original version of file
+* restore original version with git checkout

 ## Staging Changes

+We're one step closer to storing our changes into the history of our repository.
+Since we frequently make changes across many of our files while we are working, but are only interested in saving some of these changes into the repository, Git introduces the concept of *staging*.

+To communicate which changes we would like to save, we put them in the *stage*.
+Think of the stage like a set at a camera studio.
+We can add and remove files from the stage in preparation for saving our changes to history.
+Everything on the *stage* will be in the picture when it's taken (in Git-speak, commit).

+We stage the two files we changed with the `git add` command.

+Now let's see how that affected the output of `git status`.

+And how it affected the output of `git diff`.

+We can unstage changes with the `git reset` command.

+If we want to both unstage changes and discard them, we use the `--hard` flag to `git reset`.

+*Hint: You may see the words index and cache in the documentation or while reading about Git.
+These terms both refer to the stage!*

+### Exercises

+* Learn about `git rm` and how to use it to stage removal of a file.
+* Learn how to undo `git rm`.
+* Learn how to use `git reset --hard` to undo all changes to the staging area and the working directory.
+* Learn how to use `git reset --hard` to move a branch.

 ## Committing Changes

+* Walk through `git commit` using the `nano` editor.
+* Use email metaphor for `git commit`.
+* make a couple of commits on the development branch.
+* use `git log --decorate` to see revisions, how they differ.
+* Explain how Git commits are like lightweight publishing.
+  + Simple to make, yet allow you to easily "sign" revisions of very complicated objects.
+  + Like a lab notebook.
+Can be well-categorized or it can be very sketchy.
+Use it the way that it complements your workflow.
+But always commit at the end of the day, even if it's something you will throw away later.

+### Integrative Exercise

+* Checkout master.
+Make a commit.
+Now swap the positions of the two branches, by either moving the branches with `git reset` or by deleting them and recreating them in the appropriate positions.

 ## Review

+* branches
+* viewing changes
+* staging changes
+* committing changes